-In the Sixth Form the Senior School Academic Scholars Coordinator oversees the running of the Headmaster's Essay Society (HMES) and Oxbridge preparation.
+In the Sixth Form, the Senior School Academic Scholars Co-ordinator oversees the running of the Headmaster's Essay Society (HMES) and Oxbridge preparation.
 Ambitious members of the Lower Sixth Form who are aiming to apply for the most competitive universities can apply to join the society in October.
 Members will be selected on the basis of an application form providing evidence of their academic performance at GCSE, evidence of self-driven extension, and teacher/tutor recommendation.
-As a rule of thumb applicants are expected to have attained at least six A grades at GCSE.
+As a rule of thumb, applicants are expected to have attained at least eight grades at GCSE of grade 7 or above.
 HMES meets every Monday in the evening and members will be expected to produce and read papers in preparation for submission to outside competitions and will also be expected to critique each other's work.
-The Senior School Academic Scholars Coordinator will be responsible for mentoring and monitoring the progress of all members of the group and for supporting pupils through the extra steps and deadlines that come with applications to Oxbridge, to read Medicine or Veterinary Science, or to apply to an Ivy League university in the USA, or other elite institution abroad.
+The Senior School Academic Scholars Coordinator will be responsible for mentoring and monitoring the progress of all members of the group and for supporting pupils through the extra steps and deadlines that come with applications to Oxbridge, to read Medicine or Veterinary Science, or other elite institutions or courses.
+Further specific support for those applying to the USA is available through the Advisor for Overseas Applications.